 Meanwhile, Roger Willis just turned forty.
 He’s newly divorced and struggling to find his place in the gay dating scene.
 Instant access to sex is available through your phone, and a careless stranger can reject you with a single swipe to the left.
 Cool, callous technology has replaced the warmth of getting to know someone through eye contact, a friendly handshake, and casual conversation.
 His dream of finding love again is beginning to feel hopeless.

 Everything changes when a handsome young man named Ben Hudson comes along, and suddenly Roger’s world doesn’t seem so lonely.
 There’s relationship potential, but Roger has secrets.
 He didn’t survive four decades and a failed marriage without a few skeletons in his closet.
 What will happen when Ben flings the door open and the secrets come spilling out?

 Lies will be told.
 Hearts will be broken.
 Fluids will be spilled.
 It’s going to be a bloodbath.

-Listen to the first chapter of Young Forever.
-Just press the Play button and sit back as author Nathan Bay introduces you to a mysterious world where sex and murder converge.
+Listen to a free five minute sample of the Young Forever audiobook from Audible.
+Press the Play button and experience the mysterious world where sex and murder converge.

 Experience the music that inspired the creative process for writing Young Forever.
 Below is a Spotify playlist Nathan Bay compiled as the characters were coming to life.
 Each song pertains to a scene or event in the book and is presented in chronological order.